manuzhang/storm-benchmark/README.md

-# Introduction

 Storm benchmark is a benchmark suite to measure the performanace of Storm.

-## Workloads

-Currently, the benchmark consists 9 workloads.
-It falls into two categories:

- - Simple resource benchmarks.
-The goal of this category is to measure how we behavior with the pressure of resource.
+## How we measure storm performance

+The benchmark consists 9 workloads.
+It falls into two categories.
+The first category is "simple resource benchmark", the goal is to how storm performs under pressure of certain resource.
+The second category is to measure how storm performs in real-life typical use cases.

+ - Simple resource benchmarks:
     * wordcount, CPU sensitive
     * sol, network sensitive
     * rollingsort, memory sensitive

- - Real life use-case benchmark.
-The goal of this category is to measure how storm performs in real-life use cases.
-Incluing:
+ - Real life use-case benchmark:
      * rollingcount
      * trident
      * uniquevisitor